sfmanuel/documentation/REST and INPUT example.md

     countryname = countryname_result['response']

     # (4) use REST task

-    '''
-    Now, we want to get some information about the country.
-To request formation about a country, the geonames API requires the ISO-2 country code of that country, so our first request will be to get the ISO-2 country code for the country name.
-This is also an opportunity for us to see if the user input a valid country name - if they didn't, this request will fail.
+    # Now, we want to get some information about the country.
+To request
+    # information about a country, the geonames API requires the ISO-2 country
+    # code of that country, so our first request will be to get the ISO-2
+    # country code for the country name.
+This is also an opportunity for us to
+    # see if the user input a valid country name - if they didn't, this request
-    '''
+    # will fail.

     # Here, we use the two previously defined paramenters: the username we read
     # from a setting, and the country name from the user input.
 Then we execute